 The next two options - consolidation with CSA EM-1 and reorganization/creation of a new CSA to continue services - require County participation.
 These options will likely depend on whether the County determines that the financial challenges in taking over the assets and obligations of the WCCHD are balanced by the opportunity to preserve some or all of the current revenues for the provision of healthcare in West County.
 The formation of a new CSA would require support from the five West County cities to be part of a CSA.
-Further, the County would need to apply to LAFCO to form the new CSA, and would be required to provide a plan for providing services which includes identification of revenue sources to fund services.
-It is likely that the property tax currently being allocated to WCCHD would be allocated to the new CSA, or whether voter approval would be required in order to continue the parcel tax.
+Further, the County would need to apply to LAFCO to form the new CSA, and would be required to provide a plan for providing services that includes identification of revenue sources to fund services.
+It is likely that the property tax currently being allocated to WCCHD would be allocated to the new CSA; however, it is unclear whether the parcel tax would automatically be transferred to the new CSA, or whether voter approval would be required in order to continue the parcel tax.
 The CSA options would result in replacing the current directly elected WCCHD board with the County BOS.
 Two of the five members of the BOS are elected by residents in West Contra Costa County (one supervisorial district is wholly within West County and one is partially in West County).
 Any concern regarding local (i.e., West County) representation could be partially mitigated by creation of an advisory body.